|

 that a composition could be understood in its essence by defining

-the "Urlinie", the kernel line, so to speak,
+the "Urlinie", the kernel line, so to speak, and

-and the "Ursatz", the inner, basic structure
+the "Ursatz", the inner, basic structure which is

-which is the fundament of a composition.
+the fundament of a composition.

 composers of the first half of the 20th century like Richard

 Strauss and Arnold Schönberg.
+Wilhelm Furtwängler

-Wilhelm Furtwangler had been struck by the ideas Schenker
+had been struck by the ideas Schenker put forward in his book

-(Beethoven's Ninth Symphony).
-Furtwängler writes in his
+Symphony).
+Furtwängler writes in his essay on Heinrich

-where he was "Kapellmeister".
+was "Kapellmeister".

 Furtwangler